notscuffed/repkg/README.md

 # RePKG

-Wallpaper engine PKG unpacker/TEX to png converter, written in C#.
+Wallpaper engine PKG unpacker/TEX decompiler, written in C#.
 Made using information obtained from reverse engineering "resourcecompiler.exe" in wallpaper engine bin's folder.

 I don't know if anyone will find this project useful, uploaded it mainly because I wanted to learn to use git.